WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 There is a cryptographic mechanism to do this more simply than by requiring re-proof.
 The same mathematical properties that allow a verifier to detect reuse of a particular link secret value can be used to prove consistent link secret on a per-holder basis.
 However, because this mechanism for proof-of-same-link-secret is correlating, the simple reproving is generally preferred.

-Whichever mechanism is used, forcing consistent link secret use is yet another way of creating the vulnerability that the trust paradox asserts, because it makes Alice vulnerable to future context controlled by the verifier.
+Whichever mechanism is used, forcing consistent link secret use is yet another way of creating the vulnerability to foster trust.
+It makes Alice vulnerable to future context controlled by the verifier.
 This vulnerability does not require that the future context be strongly identifying.
 It could also be a richly contextualized presentation that still preserves Alice’s privacy.
 A verifier can ask at any time for any amount or subset of context connected to credentials Alice has already used; this is a serious problem for a malicious Alice in ongoing relationships, but it doesn’t inconvenience innocent Alice in the slightest.

-#### Commit a DID to a link secret
+#### Technique 4: Commit a DID to a Link Secret

 A Pedersen Commitment to a link secret can be shared by the owner of a DID at the inception of a relationship.
 This forces the owner of a DID to use the same link secret from that point forward.
 They cannot go out on the black market and acquire credentials at their pleasure to prove whatever they like, because the credentials won’t be bound to the same link secret they already committed to.
 This is another manifestation of the same vulnerability to future context that was discussed in C above.